Call Screening Isn’t the Problem — Your SDRs Still Don’t Know How to Connect

 AMERICA

-Salesforce, Hubspot, Dynamics users:
+Salesforce, Hubspot, Microsoft Dynamics users:

 Phone Numbers, phone numbers, phone numbers